-Ron Milam, MSOD, works to transform the Pacific Coast into a sustainable region through leadership and organization development for collaborative change initiatives.
+Ron Milam, MSOD, works to transform the Pacific Coast into a sustainable region through leadership, organization and network development for collaborative change initiatives.
 Since 2005, Ron has served over 150 clients as an organization and network development practitioner.

 As a Certified Professional Facilitator, Ron has led over 400 retreats, planning sessions, community meetings and focus groups.
 He’s supported the leadership of numerous organizations to decide their mission, vision, values, strategies, goals, work plans and/or important policy decisions.
 Ron has also presented over 150 interactive capacity building workshops in the areas of collaboration, strategic planning, board development, facilitation and fundraising for over 3,000 leaders.
-Ron leverages his network to serve and currently consults for The Funders Network (directing Smart Growth California) and Southern California Grantmakers (Environmental Funders Committee), among other clients.
+Ron leverages his network to serve and currently consults for The Funders Network (directing Smart Growth California) and Southern California Grantmakers (Environmental Funders Group), among other clients.

 Prior to consulting, Ron launched the Los Angeles County Bicycle Coalition in 1998 and served as its first Executive Director.
 Under Ron’s leadership, the organization grew from an idea into a 1,000 member organization.
 Having prioritized leadership development throughout his tenure, the LACBC continues to grow and play a pivotal role in the growing bicycling movement in Southern California.